thetkpark/csc371-assignment/hadoop-hw/README.md

 4. Run the Pulumi CLI to let it create the resources on desired GCP project.

-5. SSH into each of the virtual machine to install JDK version 8.
+5. SSH into each of the virtual machines to install JDK version 8.

 6. Create `hadoop` user in each vm

-6. Create new direcotry for storing files in HDFS with `sudo mkdir -p /usr/local/hadoop/hdfs/data`
+6. Create new direcotry for storing files in HDFS with `sudo mkdir -p /usr/local/hadoop/hdfs/data` in every VM.

 6. Change ownership to the `hadoop` user using `sudo chown -R hadoop:hadoop /usr/local/hadoop/hdfs/data`

-7. Download the binary of Hadop 3.3.1 and extract the archive.
+7. Download the binary of Hadop 3.3.1 and extract the archive in each VM.

 8. Update `etc/hadoop/hadoop-env.sh` on all nodes to export the necessary environment variable